 • Tutor - Burrill Green Corporate Security Business School

-David Burrill has been a professional international Intelligence and Security operator/manager for most of his professional life.
+David Burrill has been a professional international Intelligence and Security expert and practitioner for most of his professional life.
 On retiring from the military in 1992, having held the appointment of Deputy Director Intelligence Corps, and Chief of Staff Intelligence and Security Centre of the UK Armed Forces, he joined BAT Industries, a major global insurance and tobacco conglomerate, and subsequently on de-merger, British American Tobacco (the world's second largest quoted tobacco group - with presence in 180+ countries), as Head of Security.
 David, who is a Freeman of the City of London, has had close and regular contact with the private security sector for over some 26 years.

-A graduate of the Royal Military Academy Sandhurst, the Army Command and Staff Course and the Open University, he has been a Defence Fellow of London University and is a Fellow of three British professional institutes: the Chartered Institute of Management, The Chartered Institute of Personnel Development, and The Security Institute.
-A member of the globally prestigious International Security Management Association, he was, from June 1998 to June 1999, its President (the first non North American to hold the position).
+A graduate of the Royal Military Academy Sandhurst, the Army Command and Staff Course and the Open University, he has been a Defence Fellow of London University and is a Fellow of three British professional institutes: The Chartered Institute of Management, The Chartered Institute of Personnel Development, and The Security Institute.
+A member of the globally prestigious International Security Management Association, he was, from June 1998 to June 1999, its President (the first non-North American to hold the position).

 David is also an emeritus member of the UK's Risk and Security Management Forum.

-In 2003, David Burrill became the first co-Chairman of the UK Foreign and Commonwealth Office's Security Information Service for Business Overseas (SISBO) - a public/private sector partnership initiative of which he was one of the key architects.
+In 2003, David became the first co-Chairman of the UK Foreign and Commonwealth Office's Security Information Service for Business Overseas (SISBO) - a public/private sector partnership initiative of which he was one of the key architects.

 In April 2005, David was honoured by CSO Journal with a Compass Award for visionary leadership, and by ASIS International as the first recipient of its European Leadership Award.